Aurangabad CIDCO: New town

 This project is approximately eight times the size of those executed in Aurangabad city.
 CIDCO has conceived Waluj as a ring township, with the ring route acting as a spine for urban activities around the industrial center (MIDC), with independent and inter-linked nagars spread all around the core with their strong links between workplaces and residences.
-The ring routes also facilitate an easy and economic transportation system to operate within the new city.
+The ring routes also facilitate an easy and economical transportation system to operate within the new city.

-Development of Waluj is encouraged through the development of core units, boosting socio-economic development of the urban fabric.
+The development of Waluj is encouraged through the development of core units, boosting the socio-economic development of the urban fabric.
 The township, when fully developed, will cover an area of around 100 km2.

 Aurangabad fringe area

-Aurangabad Municipal Corporation area is fast developing into a major educational, commercial and industrial centre of the Marathwada Region and it is estimated to have a population of about 12 lakhs today.
+Aurangabad Municipal Corporation area is fast developing into a major educational, commercial and industrial centre of the Marathwada Region and it is estimated to have a population of about 17 lakhs today.
 Considering the rate of urbanization in the fringe areas of this city, the Govt. of Maharashtra appointed CIDCO as the Special Planning Authority for Aurangabad fringe area on 03.10.2006 under section 40(1)(b) of the M.R&T.P.
 Act 1966 vide its notification No.TPS/3006/381/CR- 246/2006/UD-30.

 Area and land use

 It covers an area of approx 16,397 ha., spread over 28 villages located beyond the Aurangabad Municipal Corporation limits.
 As per the Regional Plan of Aurangabad, the land use plan of the fringe area proposes about 8918 Ha.
 (54%) for Greens, 3517 Ha (21%) for residential, 3176 ha (19%) for Forests, 113 Ha. for industrial and the rest for other zones.
 All necessary statistical details to know the socio-economic profile of the area, village maps, details of NA permissions etc. are being collected to build up the data base.
 Analysis of the topology of development across various pockets of the fringe area is underway.

 Local representatives with the apprehension that CIDCO will acquire 100% land for the project made representation to State Govt. which had given time being stay for any work on the project.
-Subsequently, the stay has been vacated in July 2008 and CIDCO is on way to prepare Development Plan for the Fringe Area with minimum acquisition of land for infrastructure and social facilities.
+Subsequently, the stay has been vacated in July 2008 and CIDCO is on its way to preparing a Development Plan for the Fringe Area with minimum acquisition of land for infrastructure and social facilities.